Gavrilo Princip: Arrest and trial

-An FN Model 1910 pistol of the type used by Princip in the assassination.
+The FN Model 1910 pistol used by Princip in the assassination.

 Before Princip could fire for a third time, the pistol was wrested from his hand and he was pushed to the ground.
 He managed to swallow a capsule of cyanide, which failed to kill him.
 The trial opened on 12 October and lasted until 23 October 1914.
 Princip and twenty-four people were indicted.
 All six assassins, except Mehmedbašić, were under twenty at the time of the assassination.
 While the group was dominated by Bosnian Serbs, four of the indicted were Bosnian Croats and all of them were Austro-Hungarian citizens, none being from Serbia.
 The state's attorney charged twenty-two of the accused with high treason and murder and three with complicity in the murder.
 Princip stated that he regretted the killing of the Duchess and meant to kill Potiorek, but was nonetheless proud of what he had done.
 The Austrian police investigators were eager to emphasise the exclusively Serbian nature of the assassination plot for political reasons, but during his trial Princip insisted that, even though he was an ethnic Serb, his commitment was to freeing all south Slavs.
 All the chief conspirators mentioned the revolutionary destruction of Austria-Hungary and the liberation of the South Slavs as the motivation behind their act.

 I am a Yugoslav nationalist, aiming for the unification of all Yugoslavs, and I do not care what form of state, but it must be free from Austria...
 The plan was to unite all South Slavs.
 It was understood that Serbia as the free part of the South Slavs had the moral duty to help in the unification, to be to the South Slavs as the Piedmont was to Italy...
 In my opinion every Serb, Croat and Slovene should be an enemy of Austria.